-The District reports unearned revenues on its combined balance sheet.
-Unearned revenues arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
-In subsequent periods, when revenue recognition criteria are met, the liability for unearned revenues is removed from the combined balance sheet and revenue is recognized.
+The District reports deferred inflows of resources on its balance sheet.
+Deferred inflows arise when a potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.
+In subsequent periods, when revenue recognition criteria are met, the deferred inflows are removed from the balance sheet and revenue is recognized.

-Budgets and Budgetary Accounting - A budget was adopted on August 25, 2016, for the General Fund on a basis consistent with generally accepted accounting principles.
+Budgets and Budgetary Accounting - A budget was adopted on September 12, 2018, and finally amended on September 16, 2019, for the General Fund on a basis consistent with generally accepted accounting principles.
 The District's Board of Directors utilizes the budget as a management tool for planning and cost control purposes.
 All annual appropriations lapse at fiscal year end.
-The budget was not amended during the fiscal year.

 Pensions - The District has not established a pension plan as the District does not have employees.
-The Internal Revenue Service has determined that fees of office received by Directors are considered to be wages subject to federal income tax withholding for payroll purposes only.
+The Internal Revenue Service has determined that Directors are considered to be "employees" for federal payroll tax purposes only.

 Cash and Cash Equivalents - Includes cash on deposit as well as investments with maturities of three months or less.
-The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool, are recorded at amortized cost.
+The investments, consisting of common trust funds, money market funds, and obligations in the State Treasurer's Investment Pool, are recorded at acquisition cost.